peerreynders/astro-wc-ssr-demo/README.md

 So what are Web Components good for?
 When including [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM) and [declarative shadow DOM](https://developer.chrome.com/articles/declarative-shadow-dom/) it's suggestive of “[`<iframe>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) Enterprise Edition”, i.e. a more refined means for deploying third party content (mostly ads) to be included in affilated content sites/applications.

-Built-in custom elements are extremely useful to augment existing HTML elements but [WebKit's position](https://github.com/WebKit/standards-positions/issues/97) makes it necessary to base those on a [ponyfill](https://github.com/WebReflection/builtin-elements).
+Built-in custom elements are extremely useful for augmenting existing HTML elements but [WebKit's position](https://github.com/WebKit/standards-positions/issues/97) makes it necessary to base those on a [ponyfill](https://github.com/WebReflection/builtin-elements).

 I really, really wanted to like Web Components, being *part of the platform* and all.
 Started with [HowTo Components](https://web.dev/articles/components-examples-overview) (2017, [repo](https://github.com/GoogleChromeLabs/howto-components), [some explainers](https://github.com/google/WebFundamentals/tree/1c1d9a95c835c78b6a7497cfce0ce92e77aa8ac8/src/content/en/fundamentals/web-components/examples)) and continued with the [Web Components in Action](https://www.manning.com/books/web-components-in-action) MEAP (2019, gists: [1](https://gist.github.com/peerreynders/937193d5d043ca63289ff93d52842571), [2](https://gist.github.com/peerreynders/c44d3bd373340d0f21fbe50435e41108), [3](https://gist.github.com/peerreynders/084079c213e9da2abfcbd613fdeb6abc), [4](https://gist.github.com/peerreynders/1d4396fa6eb67daac706969a6389a9ca), [5](https://gist.github.com/peerreynders/33c98ffb7b35bd9aeaed524332bf640a), [6](https://gist.github.com/peerreynders/f7253c42332a048539f892be747bc767)).
 At least by the end of WCA there was a suggestion of using an [`eventbus`](https://github.com/bengfarrell/webcomponentsinaction/blob/0f165a068b4ebbd37d2756920d0228aecb77f1bf/chapter14/workoutcreator/data/eventbus.js) to enable communication patterns among a page's Web Components that weren't coupled to their position in the DOM tree or whatever other Web Component happend to create its instance (and by extension its attributes).
 However it was still fully immersed in the SPA mindset of [full on client-side rendering](https://github.com/bengfarrell/webcomponentsinaction/blob/0f165a068b4ebbd37d2756920d0228aecb77f1bf/chapter14/workoutcreator/index.html).